 When your external hard drive fails, it can do so for all the same reasons an internal drive can fail.
 Sometimes, however, it’s not the drive that stops working, but a connection within the enclosure!
 And in that case, the drive is easy to revive.

 Before you open up any hardware, be sure to discharge your body’s static electricity, i.e. ground yourself.
 Remove the hard drive from its casing and use an IDE/SATA data cable and power connector to install the drive internally on your desktop computer.
 Alternatively, you can get an IDE/SATA to USB adapter or a new USB enclosure, so you can hook the drive up externally via USB.

-Once you re-connected the external drive to your computer, given the enclosure was the culprit, Windows should recognize it and assign a drive letter.
-If this doesn’t happen, you can try to manually find your drive to further narrow down the issue; the process is described further down.
+If the drive didn’t show up anywhere, you can try to manually find your drive to further narrow down the issue; the process is described further down.

 To prevent hazards to your health, it’s essential to turn off the computer and unplug the power cord.
 As mentioned above, you also need to discharge your body’s static electricity, i.e. ground yourself before you get working on your computer’s internals.
 Then open up the case and make sure all connections are OK.